JKHeadley/ServiceBuilder/README.md

+# ServiceBuilder
+A nuget package that builds a service around an existing Entity Framework code first model.

+See the ServiceBuilderTest project for an example project to test installation: https://github.com/JKHeadley/ServiceBuilderTest

 #SUMMARY:

 This package is meant to be used as an extension to an Entity Framework code first model.
 The ServiceBuilder package will build a